arc53/DocsGPT/docs/pages/Developing/API-docs.md

 ```

 **Response:**
-This endpoint is used to get the JSON response with a status and a task ID that can be used to check the task's progress.
+JSON response with a status and a task ID that can be used to check the task's progress.

 ### /api/task_status